Get started with Hadoop in HDInsight

 When you provision an HDInsight cluster, you provision Azure compute resources that contains Hadoop and related applications.
 In this section you provision a HDInsight cluster version 3.1, which is based on Hadoop version 2.4.
 You can also create Hadoop clusters for other versions using the Azure portal, HDInsight PowerShell cmdlets, or the HDInsight .NET SDK.
 For instructions, see Provision HDInsight clusters using custom options.
 For information about different HDInsight versions and their SLA, see HDInsight component versioning page.

 Sign in to the Azure Management Portal.

 Click HDInsight on the left to list the status of the clusters in your account.
-In the following screenshot, there is no existing HDInsight cluster.
+In the following screenshot, there are no existing HDInsight clusters.

 Enter or select the following values: